apache/apisix/docs/en/latest/control-api.md

 ]
 ```

-Each entry contains fields below:
+Each of the returned objects contain the following fields:

-* src_type: where the health checker comes from.
-The value is one of `["routes", "services", "upstreams"]`.
+* src_type: where the health checker is reporting from.
+Value is one of  `["routes", "services", "upstreams"]`.
-* src_id: the id of object which creates the health checker.
-For example, if Upstream
+* src_id: id of the object creating the health checker.
+For example, if an Upstream
-object with id 1 creates a health checker, the `src_type` is `upstreams` and the `src_id` is `1`.
+object with id `1` creates a health checker, the `src_type` is `upstreams` and the `src_id` is `1`.
-* name: the name of the health checker.
+* name: name of the health checker.
-* nodes: the target nodes of the health checker.
+* nodes: target nodes of the health checker.
-* healthy_nodes: the healthy node known by the health checker.
+* healthy_nodes: healthy nodes discovered by the health checker.

-User can also use `/v1/healthcheck/$src_type/$src_id` can get the status of a health checker.
+You can also use `/v1/healthcheck/$src_type/$src_id` to get the health status of specific nodes.

 For example, `GET /v1/healthcheck/upstreams/1` returns: